-$^{15}$ Teachstone $\ \,$ (2021).
+12 Teachstone®.
+(2021).
 Research.
-Teachstone $\ \,$ Every student deserves life-changing teachers.
+Teachstone® Every student deserves life-changing teachers.

-- Infant CLASS is used to observe classrooms that serve birth-18 months - Toddler CLASS is used to observe classrooms that serve 15-36 months - Pre-K CLASS is used to observe classrooms that serve 3-5-year-olds - o For 2023-2024, VQB5 will use the original 2008 version of Pre-K CLASS. - Mixed Age Settings, such as family day homes, use the CLASS tool that aligns with the age of the majority of children served.
+- Infant CLASS is used to observe classrooms that typically serve birth-18 months - Toddler CLASS is used to observe classrooms that typically serve 15-36 months - Pre-K CLASS is used to observe classrooms that typically serve 3-5-year-olds - o For 2024-2025, VQB5 will use the original 2008 version of Pre-K CLASS. - Mixed Age Settings, such as family day homes, use the CLASS tool that aligns with the age of the majority of children typically served during the program year.